Your Rankings Have Dropped – 10 Things to Do Now

 Even blazing fast sites can take it to the next level with optimizations like leveraging browser caching, minifying code, optimizing images, and enabling resource compression:

-Find even more info on How to Conduct Quick & Thorough Page Speed Audits.
+Find even more info on How to Improve Page Speed for More Traffic & Conversions.

 Step 8: Check Mobile

-With Google’s mobile-first index on the horizon, it’s never been more important to ensure your website is clean, intuitive, and provides value to users.
 Not every element or function that works on desktop makes sense for mobile, and you don’t want to turn away searchers with a clunky, slow, or complicated site.

 To see if mobile compatibility could be affecting your rankings, run your site through Google’s free Mobile-Friendly Test.

-If your site is not considered mobile friendly, this tool will provide recommendations, such as removing intrusive pop-ups or fixing or removing unplayable content, among others.
+If your site is not considered mobile-friendly, this tool will provide recommendations, such as removing intrusive pop-ups or fixing or removing unplayable content, among others.

-Here are 5 Important Tips to Make Your Mobile Design SEO Friendly.

 Step 9: Check Backlink Profile

 Backlinks are instances of another site linking to a page on your site.

-Backlinks matter because they prove to search engines that your site matters, says something of value, and is trusted by others.
+Backlinks matter because they prove to search engines that your site matters; that it says something of value, and is trusted by others.

+If you have a small backlink profile, Google might see you as less reliable than other, better-linked sites.

-If you have a small backlink profile, few links from authority sites, or tons of links from spammy sites, it can hurt your ability to rank.
+On the other hand, if you have a lot of links, just a few links from authority sites, or tons of links from spammy sites, it can hurt your ability to rank.

 When your rankings drop, it’s always wise to audit your backlink profile to make sure nothing is wrong.

-Tools such as Ahrefs, Majestic, and Open Site Explorer can show you what sites are linking to you, which pages they’ve linked, and what anchor text is used.
+Tools such as Ahrefs, Majestic, Moz, and SEMrush can show you what sites are linking to you, which pages they’ve linked, and what anchor text is used.

 They also try to give a sense of how authoritative a linking domain is, based on its own link metrics.

-If you see a thin backlink profile, work to build it with proven link building strategies – check out Link Building: 9 Dos and 5 Don’ts for best practices.
+If you see a thin backlink profile, work to build it with proven link building strategies – check out Link Building Strategy, Tips & Techniques That Work for best practices.

 Spammy backlink profile?
-Read How to Clean Up Your Bad Backlinks.
+Read How to Find Unnatural Links to Your Site & What to Do About Them.

 Step 10: Check Keyword List